viethoang-1007/promotional_image_project/README.md

   ➤ Resize the images and masks in the dataset to **512 x 512** resolution.

 - `mask_binary.py`
-  ➤ Convert the resized masks to **binary masks** for use in segmentation.
+  ➤ Convert the resized masks to **binary masks** for use in training Deeplabv3+ model.